-issuing securities, shares, stocks, deposits, debentures, bonds, managed investment scheme interests (typically interests in collective vehicles structured as a unit trust or partnership), or insurance to persons in Australia;

-- entering into derivative transactions (such as swaps, options or forward transactions in currency) with persons in Australia through either the over the counter markets or through automated dealing systems; - effecting secondary market trades in securities, shares, stocks, debentures, bonds or managed investment scheme interests as an agent or trustee of a person in Australia; and - holding or managing investments in securities, shares, stocks, debentures, bonds, managed investment scheme interests, or interests in such products, on behalf of persons in Australia.
+- issuing securities, shares, stocks, deposits, debentures, bonds, managed investment scheme interests (typically interests in collective vehicles structured as a unit trust or partnership), or insurance to persons in Australia; - entering into derivative transactions (such as swaps, options or forward transactions in currency) with persons in Australia through either the over the counter markets or through automated dealing systems; - + effecting secondary market trades in securities, shares, stocks, debentures, bonds or managed investment scheme interests as an agent or trustee of a person in Australia; and - + holding or managing investments in securities, shares, stocks, debentures, bonds, managed investment scheme interests, or interests in such products, on behalf of persons in Australia.

-7.3 Retail vs Wholesale
+7.3 RETAIL VS WHOLESALE

 The Australian financial services regulatory regime differentiates between wholesale and retail clients.
-Numerous exemptions from the requirement to hold an AFSL, particularly those that may be relevant for foreign financial services providers, are available in relation to financial services provided to wholesale clients.
+Numerous exemptions from the requirement to hold an AFSL, some of which are available to providers of financial services to wholesale clients only.
 There are additional conduct and disclosure requirements that apply where financial services are provided to retail clients (regardless of whether an AFSL is also required to be held).